anaurora/FlightDelayML/README.md

 3. Choose and build an appropriate regression model for this dataset to predict ArrDelay time in minutes.

 4. Choose and build alternative models and compare all models with various accuracy metrics.

+**The algorithm runs in a Google Colaboratory environment (based on Jupyter notebooks), which is independent of the local machine.
+They are ipython notebooks and all you need is a browser to run them.**